Kurse0718/climate_predictor/README.md

 # 🌤️ Flutter Climate App

-A modern Flutter app that connects to a FastAPI backend for AI-powered climate pattern predictions.
+A modern Flutter app that compares data for a AI-powered climate pattern predictions.
-Built with Flutter and integrated with the **climate-ai-backend-new** Python service.
+Built with Flutter

 ---